tensorchord/terraform-provider-pgvecto-rs-cloud/docs/index.md

 subcategory: ""
 description: |-
   You can use the this Terraform provider to manage resources supported by PGVecto.rs Cloud https://cloud.pgvecto.rs.
-The provider must be configured with the proper credentials before use.
-You can provide credentials via the PGVECTORS_CLOUD_API_KEY environment variable.
+You can refer to get started guide ./get-start.md for more information.
 ---

 # pgvecto-rs-cloud Provider

 You can use the this Terraform provider to manage resources supported by [PGVecto.rs Cloud](https://cloud.pgvecto.rs).
-The provider must be configured with the proper credentials before use.
-You can provide credentials via the PGVECTORS_CLOUD_API_KEY environment variable.
+You can refer to [get started guide](./get-start.md) for more information.

 ## Example Usage